microsoft/data-factory-testing-framework/README.md

 ## Disclaimer

 This unit test framework is not officially supported.
-It is currently in experimental state and has not been tested with every single data factory resource.
-It should support all activities out-of-the-box, but has not been thoroughly tested, please report any issues in the issues section and include an example of the pipeline that is not working as expected.
+It is currently in an experimental state and has not been tested with every single data factory resource.
+It should support all activities out-of-the-box but has not been thoroughly tested, please report any issues in the issues section and include an example of the pipeline that is not working as expected.

-If there's a lot of interest in this framework, then we will continue to improve it and move it to a production ready state.
+If there's a lot of interest in this framework, then we will continue to improve it and move it to a production-ready state.

 ## Features

-Goal: Validate that the evaluated pipeline configuration with its expressions are behaving as expected on runtime.
+Goal: Validate that the evaluated pipeline configuration with its expressions is behaving as expected on runtime.

 1. Evaluate expressions with their functions and arguments instantly by using the framework's internal expression parser.
-2. Test a pipeline or activity against any state to assert expected outcome.
-State can be configured with pipeline parameters, global parameters, variables and activity outputs.
+2. Test a pipeline or activity against any state to assert the expected outcome.
+A state can be configured with pipeline parameters, global parameters, variables and activity outputs.
 3. Simulate a pipeline run and evaluate the execution flow and outcome of each activity.
 4. Dynamically supports all activity types with all their attributes.